 - Limits access to your competitors that do not comply with requirements

 Existing vendors will receive an invitation email or letter containing the Global Edge Web address and a unique identification code, both of which are needed to begin the authentication process.
-If you do not have this letter or email, please email Mayo Clinic Supply Chain Management Vendor Support.
+If you do not have this letter or email, please email Mayo Clinic Supply Chain Management Customer Support.

 Once logged in to the Global Edge website, you will be asked to: